Haydn Staples & Auckland Philharmonia Piano Scholarship Programme

 Siyu Sun

-Siyu is generously supported by the Guildhall School Trust, Patricia Pratt and Kiwi Music Scholarship Trust, Inspire Foundation, Dame Malvina Major Foundation, Jack McGill Scholarship, and has been a Haydn Staples APO Piano scholar.
+In 2025 Siyu is supported by the Guildhall School Trust, Patricia Pratt and Kiwi Music Scholarship Trust, Anne Bellam, Inspire Foundation, Dame Malvina Major Foundation, Kathleen Marydon Travelling Scholarship, Jack McGill Music Scholarship.
 She holds prizes including the Best New Zealand Pianist Prize, Virtuoso Prize, and Blues Award for most Meritorious Performance in the Arts and Culture.